zulip/zulip/docs/translating.md

 * [Russian](russian.html)
 * [Spanish](spanish.html)

-## Setting Default Language in Zulip
+## Setting Default language in Zulip

-Zulip allows you to set the default language through the settings page, in the 'Display Settings' section.
+Zulip allows you to set the default language through the settings page, in the 'Display settings' section.
 The URL will be `/#settings/display-settings` on your realm.

 ## Translation Resource Files